Hunter syndrome: Signs and symptoms

 The symptoms of Hunter syndrome (MPS II) are generally not apparent at birth.
 Often, the first symptoms may include abdominal hernias, ear infections, runny noses, and colds.
 As the buildup of GAGs continues throughout the cells of the body, signs of MPS II become more visible.
-Physical appearances of many children with the syndrome include a distinctive coarseness in their facial features, including a prominent forehead, a nose with a flattened bridge, and an enlarged tongue.
+The physical appearance of many children with the syndrome includes a distinctive coarseness in their facial features, including a prominent forehead, a nose with a flattened bridge, and an enlarged tongue.
 They may also have a large head, as well as an enlarged abdomen.
 For severe cases of MPS II, a diagnosis is often made between the ages of 18 and 36 months.
 In milder cases, patients present similarly to children with Hurler–Scheie syndrome, and a diagnosis is usually made between the ages of 4 and 8 years.